Hollande bids to deflect glare from private life to reforms

 France's blue-chip stock index CAC 40 - home of bellwethers such as Sanofi, L'Oreal and Total - is down 0.8 percent, the worst performance among European bourses in 2014.

-Analysts are for now skeptical about whether Hollande is really ready to act on his acknowledgement that France's high public spending and taxation is restraining the economy and the creation of new jobs.
+Analysts are for now sceptical about whether Hollande is really ready to act on his acknowledgement that France's high public spending and taxation is restraining the economy and the creation of new jobs.